shakacode/react-webpack-rails-tutorial/mobile/ReactNativeTutorial/docs/Selectors.md

 We use `reselect` library that memoizes the previous input and doesn't recompute if the input isn't changed.
 That is critical because on each action you receive a new Redux state and have to save time on recalculations of the parts that didn't change.
-Additionally this ensures, that you don't re-render the parts that didn't change.
-Here's the example\
- of the reselect usage:
+Additionally this ensures, that you don't re-render the parts of the UI that didn't change.
+Here's the example of the reselect usage:
  ```
  export default createSelector(